36-650-Fall-2021/course-project-emilyzengers/README.md

 Below is am image of some of the columns and data types for the Player20 table in my Fifa schema.
 ![image](https://user-images.githubusercontent.com/69126128/139150872-9087639f-98c6-48ba-976e-d44bdc56eac3.png)

-With regards to creating the tables for Player20 and Player 19, the following sql queries were used.\
+With regards to creating the tables for Player20 and Player 19, the following sql queries were used.<br />

 CREATE TABLE fifa.players20 (
 	sofifa_id integer,